Welcome to Eleanor’s website…

 To bring you entirely up to date on where Eleanor is medically, please click here.

-To learn about Eleanor’s blossoming acting career, you can click here.
+To learn about Eleanor’s acting career, you can click here.

 This website has many embedded pages with a great deal of information that has been built up over the course of Eleanor’s journey.
 If you have the time you can drill down for much more in depth information under the various headings, especially in the Medical and Media sections.